Is your chequing account working hard enough?

 Even if your chequing account features no minimum balance, keep in mind how much money you need on hand to cover automatic bill payments, such as streaming subscriptions or a gym membership.
 If you don’t have enough money, you will be charged a non-sufficient funds (NSF) fee.
 It could be $45 or even more, depending on the fine print of your account.

-Earn $500 when you become a new client and make an eligible direct deposit of at least $100 for 3 straight months.
-Conditions apply.
-Offer ends Feb.
-28, 2025.
+Earn $300 when you become a new client, open a No-fee Chequing Account and make an eligible direct deposit of at least $100 a month for three straight months.
+Offer ends April 28, 2025.

 Chequing accounts have three main types of fees: monthly fees, transaction fees and international money transfer fees.
 Check these fees when shopping around for your next account.